skip to Main Content

 A Spanish flag with a tall Madrid building in the background, in a clear blue-sky day

-Before seeking external help for passports, visas or permits, check in with your employer.
+Before seeking external help for passports, visas, or permits, it’s best to check in with your employer.
 They should be assisting all their expatriate employees.
 This will make sure that you remain compliant with Spain’s laws.
-For more information for fellow Brits, visit the Gov.com page.
+For more information on British Nationals, visit the dedicated Government page.
 Alternatively, visit the Spanish Ministry of Foreign Affairs for more information and MFA for entry requirements.

 Marbella in Spain, beautiful cliffs and crystal-clear water

-You might be planning to bring your household goods when moving to Spain.
+If your Spanish assignment will be lengthy, you might be planning to bring your household goods with you.
 To do that, you must apply for a change of residence certificate, issued by Spain’s Embassy.
 Keep in mind that you should be moving to Spain for a minimum of 365 days to import your goods.
 Moreover, the items must arrive within 3 months after you arrive in Spain.
-Up to 3 months extension might be granted if the shipments are delayed.
-You are also only able to bring in items that you have owned for a minimum of 6 months – newer items are prohibited.
+Up to a 3-month extension might be granted if the shipments are delayed.
+You are also only able to bring in items that you have owned for a minimum of 6 months, as newer items are prohibited.

 A traditional Spanish dance-off with two ladies and an audience watching in the background

 When moving abroad, you need to account for all family members – including the four-legged ones.
 Moving your pets to Spain is a lot less stressful than one might think.
-Your pet should firstly have an ISO microchip for identification – with up-to-date contact information.
-Then make sure to contact your vet for the most up to date information on the documents needed post-Brexit.
-At the time this article is written, you should only need a health certificate, which is translated to Spanish and signed by your veterinarian within 10 days of moving.
+Your pet should first have an ISO microchip for identification with up-to-date contact information.
+Then make sure to contact your vet for the most up-to-date information on the documents needed post-Brexit.
+At the time this article is written, you should only need a health certificate, which is translated into Spanish and signed by your veterinarian within 10 days of moving.

 Ginger cat sitting at a window in an apartment with a background view of La Coma region in Spain